Table of Contents – First Vineyards in the Willamette Valley

-The Willamette Valley in Oregon has become known as a premier wine-producing region, particularly for Pinot Noir.
+The Willamette Valley, Oregon, is known as a premier wine-producing region, particularly for Pinot Noir.
 But the history of the region’s vineyards dates back several decades.
-In this blog post, we will explore the first twelve vineyards planted in the Willamette Valley, and their contributions to the region’s wine industry.
+The post takes us through the earliest vineyards in the Willamette Valley.

 Cal and Julia Lee Knudsen planted their vineyard in 1971 on a hillside in the Dundee Hills.
 The vineyard produced its first vintage in 1976 and quickly became known for high-quality Pinot Noirs.
 Today, Knudsen Vineyards is still family-owned and produces a range of wines.

 In 1971, Bill and Susan Sokol Blosser planted a vineyard on a hillside near Dayton.
-They produced their first vintage in 1977 and went on to establish Sokol Blosser Winery, one of the oldest and most well-respected wineries in the Willamette Valley.
+They produced their first vintage in 1977 and established Sokol Blosser Winery, one of the oldest and most well-respected wineries in the Willamette Valley.

 Ted Casteel and his brother Terry established Bethel Heights Vineyard in 1977 on a hillside in the Eola-Amity Hills.
 The vineyard produced its first vintage in 1984 and quickly gained a reputation for producing high-quality Pinot Noirs.